-There are numerous studies regarding the positive effects of equine therapy [ hippotherapy or equine assisted therapy].
+There are numerous studies regarding the positive effects of equine therapy for autism [ hippotherapy or equine assisted therapy].
 Certainly a percentage of those outcomes have to do with the child’s relationship to the horse.
 In the case of Chariot [the MiraColt] it is all about the sensorimotor input the child receives from riding this simulator… Our teachers are comparing the differences they are noticing now that “Horsie” [ the MiraColt] is in use each day, sometimes three times a day in our sensorimotor lab circuit.

 A child who could not clap a rhythm is now able to, due to, learning while riding Horsie [the MiraColt].
 He can now clap on the beat with his classmates.
 Why does it matter?
 Because rhythm goes to the later ability to read.
 Another child who could scarcely focus for three minutes returned after 7-minute Horsie [MiraColt] sessions to his classroom, happily sat down to his work, and finished his task.
 One little boy reaches a state of extreme calm only while riding Chariot [the MiraColt].
 It is the magic sauce for helping him become ready for his daily nap.